-Excellence in Education: Maintain a high quality collegial, supportive, and educational environment to motivate and engage faculty, administrators, staff, and students to achieve their personal and professional goals and the expected institutional outcomes.
+Maintain a high quality collegial, supportive, and educational environment to motivate and engage faculty, administration, staff, and students to achieve their personal and professional goals and the expected institutional outcomes.

-Student Engagement
+2. Student Engagement and Success: Excellence in Christian and Ethical Leadership

-Excellence in Christian and Ethical Leadership: Develop a student-centered and justice-oriented institutional culture of Christian vocation rooted in leadership, service, and ethical living.
+Developing practices to support a student-centered and justice-oriented culture of Christian vocation rooted in leadership, service, and ethical living.